Land Ordinance of 1785: Criticism

-The economist Murray Rothbard wrote a critical review of George B. DeHuszar and Thomas Hulbert Stevenson, ' A History of the American Republic, 2 vols ' in which he states that the authors failed to realise that the handing over of western lands to the federal government resulted in huge unearned property to the federal government's unearned "public domain":
+Anarcho-capitalist economist Murray Rothbard wrote a critical review of A History of the American Republic, 2 vols by George B. DeHuszar and Thomas Hulbert Stevenson, in which Rothbard claimed the authors failed to realize the handing over of western lands to the federal government resulted in what Rothbard called huge unearned property to what he called the federal government's unearned public domain:

 The Ordinance of 1785 was a dictatorial intrusion into the western region, which set too high a minimum land sale and price, thus restricting settlement, and also enforced rectangular surveying, thus forcing the purchase of submarginal land within an otherwise good “rectangle,” instead of conforming, as in the Southern methods of surveying, to the natural topography of the land in question.
 In colonial days, unowned land was free to all settlers, and this represented a sharp change in the direction of étatist restriction of land settlement and increasing government revenue from land.
 DeHuszar shows no sign of realizing this significance of the ordinance.
 Furthermore, the Ordinance of 1785 foisted public schools upon each township in the region, thus taking the first step toward public schools and toward federal dictation over education.
 None of this seems to impress DeHuszar or dampen his enthusiasm for the ordinance.